douglas77costa/pokedex/README.md

 ### Pacotes

-Alguns pacotes utilizados:
+Some packages used:

-- GetX: para gerencia de estado, rotas e chamadas http.
+- GetX: to manage status, routes and http calls.

-- Dartz: Programação funcional em Dart para auxiliar nos retornos das camadas da arquitetura limpa
+- Dartz: Functional programming in Dart to assist in the returns of clean architecture layers

-- Json Serializable: Geração de mapeamento e conversão json das classes.
+- Json Serializable: Generation of json mapping and conversion of classes.

-- Hive: Armanezamento local da lista de pokemons.
+- Hive: Local storage of pokemon list.

 ### API: